 The leadership of Crew 7 included Todd Rhines, Tim McElwee, Marty Cole, and Eric Marsh.
-When Crew 7 was sent on wildfire assignments 100% of the cost was reimbursed from the hosting agency.
+When Crew 7 was sent on wildfire assignments 100% of the cost was reimbursed by the hosting agency.
 Crew 7 was on fire assignment for a total of 52 days.
 Crew 7 fought 11 wildfires in the Prescott basin area alone.
 The fuels program assisted with 267 homes, treated 159 homes and treating 113 acres.

 At this time a software program called “Red Zone” was used in assessing the risk of properties in any wildfire events around the city proper.
-Chief Willis, Duane Steinbrink and Eric Marsh wanted the city of Prescott to have the best wildland fire service.
-They wanted Crew 7 to be an example of how cities with in the wildland/urban interface should be.
+Chief Willis, Duane Steinbrink, and Eric Marsh wanted the city of Prescott to have the best wildland fire service.
+They wanted Crew 7 to be an example of how cities within the wildland/urban interface should be.
 They were on the cutting edge of the future.

 Between the years of 2005 and 2008 – 619 homes were treated, 385 hazardous trees felled (383 tons), 593 acres treated, 675 plans reviewed, 2586 additional homes assessed, 626 building plans reviewed and 10,875 tons of material taken into the city’s transfer station (the transfer station collected fees per weight of material taken in and then selling the material to various other companies).
 On top of all of this work Crew 7 went out for a total of 129 days on fire assignments.

 Yet, one of the most important events happened in 2007.
-Crew 7 received approval, from the Southwest Area Coordinating Group, becoming the first hand crew in the nation hosted by a municipality to be listed as an Interagency Hotshot Crew (IHC) in training; thus becoming the Granite Mountain Interagency Hotshot Crew (GMIHC).
+Crew 7 received approval, from the Southwest Area Coordinating Group, becoming the first-hand crew in the nation hosted by a municipality to be listed as an Interagency Hotshot Crew (IHC) in training; thus becoming the Granite Mountain Interagency Hotshot Crew (GMIHC).
 Granite Mountain Interagency Hotshots was funded to provide the Prescott National Forest with a fuels mitigation project on Mount Francis.
 Their first assignments totaled 74 days.

 Chief Willis was promoted to the city of Prescott’s Emergency Services Director over the Fire Department, Airport and Regional Communications Center.
 The crew in training became fully certified as an interagency hotshot crew in 2008.
 Joining the ranks of the most elite wildland firefighters in the country and accomplishing something that no other city department had been able to do.